 You’ve seen people doing it: speed walking or power walking.
-It’s a purposeful movement form of walking where you are moving very quickly, yet not breaking into a jog.
+It’s a purposeful movement form of walking, moving very quickly yet not breaking into a jog.

-Although there are people who can power walk as quickly as others can jog, speed is not the determining factor to say if you are walking or running.
-When you run (or jog), both feet can be off the ground as some moments in time.
+Although people can power walk as quickly as others can jog, speed is not the determining factor to say if you are walking or running.
+When you run (or jog), both feet can be off the ground at some moments in time.
 In walking, one foot is always in contact with the surface of the ground.

 How Do You Power Walk?

 First, consider your posture.
 In power walking, you should move with your body upright.
 With your shoulders back and eyes focused ahead, you are on your way to good form!

 Your arms should be bent and swinging at your side quickly.
 Just like in natural movement, the opposite arm should be forward to the leg that is forward.
 When you swing the other leg forward, the other arm moves also.

 You always land heel first when walking.
 In competitive walking, this is a non-negotiable.
 Your heel must contact the ground first!

 When trying to walk as quickly as possible, focus on short, quick strides.

 The answer to this question is not the same for everyone.
 If you are new to a workout regimen, start out with 30 minutes of walking.
 Don’t put too much focus on how fast you are moving.
 If you start small and easy, you are more likely to stick with the program.
 Think about your form and getting your heart rate up.